Klondike Gold Rush: Dawson City

-Logistics
+Supply situation

 The remoteness of Dawson proved an ongoing problem for the supply of food, and as the population grew to 5,000 in 1897, this became critical.
 When the rivers iced over, it became clear that there would not be enough food for that winter.
 The NWMP evacuated some prospectors without supplies to Fort Yukon in Alaska from September 30 onwards, while others made their way out of the Klondike in search of food and shelter for the winter.